The online Disclosure and Barring Service (DBS) update service allows:

 If you’ve already applied, you can register for the update service using your DBS certificate number.
 You must do this within 30 days of the certificate being issued.

 What you get

-- take your certificate from one job to the next
+You’ll be able to take your DBS certificate from one job to the next, unless:

 - add or remove a certificate